CallmeBK/VolLightbarCtrlWithDS4/README.md

 Control volume using DS4 controller.
 DS4 lightbar used as DS4 battery indicator.

 # How to use
-Press Select and L1 simultaneously to lower volume\n Press Select and R1 simultaneously to raise volume Press Select, L1, and R1 simultaneously to mute volume
+Press Select and L1 simultaneously to lower volume
+Press Select and R1 simultaneously to raise volume
+Press Select, L1, and R1 simultaneously to mute volume

 Magenta lightbar means DS4 is charging
 Turquoise lightbar means DS4 is fully charged
 Green lightbar means DS4 is high charge
 Yellow lightbar means DS4 is medium charge
 Red lightbar means DS4 is low charge
 Red pulsing lightbar means DS4 will run out of charge soon

 # Credits
 xerpi
 -for directing me to the discord henkaku server

 marburg